 Capitoline Museum or Borghese Gallery

-Capitoline Museum is full of Roman sculptures and contains artwork from different eras.
+The Capitoline Museum is full of Roman sculptures and contains artwork from different eras.
 At the same time, the Borghese Gallery is full of Bernini sculptures, with most of its exhibits from the Baroque period.

 We feel both the Museums have their unique appeal and are worth visiting.

-Capitoline Museum TripAdvisor reviews
+Capitoline Museum reviews

-Rome’s Capitoline Museum is a highly rated tourist attraction.
+Rome’s Capitoline Museum is a highly-rated tourist attraction.